 The mission was successful, and Delta Force freed more than 70 hostages.
 A few Peshmerga fighters were injured, five ISIL militants were detained during the operation, and approximately 20 were killed.

 Army Master Sergeant Joshua Wheeler sacrificed his life for others who were being held captive by militants and his comrades of Delta Force while under fire; he received posthumously the Silver Star and Purple Heart medal for his actions on that day.

 Sergeant Wheeler was a veteran of 14 deployments to Iraq and Afghanistan, with a chest full of medals.
-His honors included four Bronze Stars with the letter V, awarded for valor in combat, and seven Bronze Stars, awarded for heroic or meritorious service in a combat zone.
+His honors included four Bronze Stars with the letter V, awarded for valor in combat, and seven Bronze Stars for heroic or meritorious service in a combat zone.